Niki Alsford

-Niki Joseph Paul Alsford FRAS FRAI FHEA FRGS is a British academic specializing in Taiwan studies.
+Niki Joseph Paul Alsford FRAS FRAI FHEA FRGS is a British academic specializing in Taiwan studies and the wider Pacific.

 Upon completing his bachelor's degree with honours at the University of Southampton, Alsford pursued a master's degree at National Chengchi University in Taiwan, followed by a doctorate at SOAS, University of London.
-He is a professor in Asia Pacific studies at the University of Central Lancashire.
+He is a professor of Anthropology and Human Geography at the University of Central Lancashire.
 Alsford was nominated a fellow of the Royal Asiatic Society in 2013, a fellow of the Higher Education Academy in 2017, and a fellow of the Royal Anthropological Institute of Great Britain and Ireland in 2019.

+Trained in social anthropology, Alsford's primary research focus centres on the study of Taiwan and the Pacific Islands.
+In particular, the study of Taiwan Indigenous peoples and the broader discussions on Austronesian migration and the maritime cultures of the Pacific.
+In 2024, Alsford was given the Ralph Brown Award for his work with the Haenyeo (women divers) of Jeju Island in South Korea.